Blockchain-Learning-Group/land-registry-docs/docs/eth-service.rst

     - `Get Transaction Receipt After Confrimations <#get-transaction-receipt-after-confirmations>`_: ``GET transactionReceipt/:txHash/:confirmations``

+.. _Terminology:

 Terminology
 ***********
 - ``Party``: A party refers to a real world human being, buyers and sellers associed with sale deeds are most commonly referred to as parties.

   - Where ``partyId`` is their real-world identity.
 This identity may be their Aadhaar number an estoian EID and others that support digital signatures in order to prove owernship of such an id.

-- ``Asset``: A physical asset, held as a ``Non-Fungible Token or NFT`` in the underlying `StandardAssetRegistry` contract.
+- ``Asset``: A physical asset, held as a ``Non-Fungible Token or NFT`` in the underlying ``StandardAssetRegistry`` contract.
 A property or piece or land is interpreted as an asset within the registry.

 - ``Authority``: A party that has signing power of sale deeds.
 Every sale deed must posses a valid authority to approve the deed.

 - ``Property``: A physical piece of land.
-A plot of land will be referred to as a property at the application level and generically as an asset within the `StandardAssetRegistry`.
+A plot of land will be referred to as a property at the application level and generically as an asset within the ``StandardAssetRegistry``.

 - ``Deed``: A sale deed that is associated with a specific property.
-A completely executed and approved sale deed is required in order to transfer pwnership of a property.
+A completely executed and approved sale deed is required in order to transfer ownership of a property.

 ====

+.. _API:

 API
 ***

 ====

+.. _API/Accounts:

 Accounts
 ========